Vansh-31/brainy-quest/README.md

 ## Deployment

-The app is deployed using GitHub Pages.
-For deployment instructions, refer to the [Deployment Section](#deployment).
+The app is deployed using Vercel.

 ## Contributing